-- Engage in age appropriate online safety education opportunities. - Contribute to the development of online safety policies. - Read and adhere to the school AUPs. - Respect the feelings and rights of others both on and offline. - Take responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if there is a concern online, and support others that may be experiencing online safety issues.
+- Engage in age appropriate online safety education opportunities. - Contribute to the development of online safety policies. - Read and adhere to the school AUPs. - Respect the feelings and rights of others, on and offline. - Take an appropriate level of responsibility for keeping themselves and others safe online. - Seek help from a trusted adult, if they are concerned about anything, they or others experience online.